rsusik/bfsi/README.md

 ## About

 This is a source code of Bloom filter based semi-index on q-grams.
 It was written for reasearch (http://arxiv.org/abs/1507.02989) purpose and has a minimal error checking.
 The code and may be not very readable and comments may not be adequate.
 There is no warranty, your use of this code is at your own risk.
+BFSI use FAOSO for verification (searching in block) which was orginaly writen by Kimmo Fredriksson.

 There are three variants of BFSI:
 * STD